 I say, "He's not looking hard enough!"

 Although the latest versions of the Macintosh operating system (since OS X.5) have included Unicode Tibetan fonts.
-Commercially available fonts from Xenotype Technologies offer a wide range of typefaces, are the only Tibetan fonts compatible with Adobe InDesign, and are highly recommended.
+State-of-the-art fonts were originally available from Xenotype Technologies offering compatibility with Adobe InDesign, but are no longer being developed.
+The Qomolangma fonts from Tashi Tsering offer current adherence to the most recent Unicode Standard, and are highly recommended.

 An XML keylayout file ("Columbia-UNI")